 Video: Watch leaders discuss collaboration in the Council of Michigan Foundations.

 For the Michigan Nonprofit Association (MNA), the membership is composed of nonprofit charitable organizations serving Michigan.
 The legal status of a member as a charitable nonprofit institution and their delivering of services in Michigan defines the focus of the membership.
-MNA has on its board committed “seats” for other statewide nonprofit associations, such as the Presidents Council, State Universities of Michigan, and the Michigan Association of United Ways.
+MNA has on its board committed “seats” for other statewide nonprofit associations, such as the Michigan Association of State Universities and the Michigan Association of United Ways.

 MNA’s national counterpart organization is the National Council of Nonprofits (NCN).
 NCN is an association comprised of state associations.
 There is also a national organization called Independent Sector (IS) that has members of all forms of nonprofit charitable institutions – corporate grantmakers, private foundations, and other associations, for example.
 Members of MNA might also be members of IS, and state associations such as MNA most likely to belong to IS and NCN as members and/or leaders.